Families of patients who drowned after Florence flooding lash out at deputies

 Meanwhile, the women were locked in the back of the van.
 The deputies said neither could be reached once they realized they were surrounded by floodwaters.
 Amid the chaos, the van ended up on its side and rested against a guardrail, and the deputies said they were unable to unlock the back door.

+The affidavit says that Bishop was able to escape the van, but Flood was initially unable to completely remove himself from the vehicle.
+The women in the van were not restrained but could not open the compartment from within, and Bishop made “multiple attempts” to rescue them from the transport cage but was unsuccessful.

+Bishop "extracted" Flood from the van, and they were later rescued by boat, according to the affidavit.

-They waited on the roof of the van until they could be rescued, authorities said.
+They waited on the roof of the van until they could be rescued, authorities have said.